yourdevkalki/arbitrum-vibekit/CONTRIBUTIONS.md

    - Code snippets or screenshots if applicable
    - Any error messages or logs

-**Contributing Bug Fixes:**

-- Comment on the issue to let others know you're working on it
+3. **Wait For Your Issue To Be Approved By The Team**: A team member will comment on your issue to let you know it is approved for contribution.

-- Follow the development workflow below to implement and submit your fix
-- Reference the issue number in your PR (e.g., "Fixes #123")
+4. **Contribute Your Fix**: Follow the [development workflow](#development-workflow) below to implement and submit your fix.
+Make sure to reference the issue number in your PR.
-- Include any relevant test cases

 ### 🔌 Expanding Protocol Support

-Vibekit supports DeFi protocol integrations through the Ember plugin system.
-This standardized architecture enables adding support for protocols with swap, lending, and liquidity capabilities.
+Vibekit supports DeFi protocol integrations through the Ember Plugin System.

-**Getting Started:**
+> [!NOTE]
+> All protocol support and on-chain execution have to be integrated through the Ember Plugin System.
+Contributions that bypass this step will not be integrated or rewarded.

-1. **Create an Issue**: Navigate to the [Vibekit issues board](https://github.com/EmberAGI/arbitrum-vibekit/issues) to create a new issue detailing the protocol you intend to integrate.
+1. **Create an Issue**: Navigate to the [issue board](https://github.com/EmberAGI/arbitrum-vibekit/issues) to [create a new issue](https://github.com/EmberAGI/arbitrum-vibekit/issues/new?template=protocol_integration.yml) detailing the protocol you intend to integrate.
+Make sure that a similar issue is not already created by someone else.

 2. **Review Plugin Documentation**: Check the comprehensive [Ember API README](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/typescript/lib/ember-api) for detailed implementation guidelines, architecture overview, and code examples.

-3. **Study Existing Implementations**: Examine existing plugins and action implementations in the `typescript/lib/ember-api/` directory for reference patterns.
+3. **Wait For Your Issue To Be Approved By The Team**: A team member will comment on your issue to let you know it is approved for contribution.

-4. Follow the development workflow below to implement your protocol integration.
+4. **Submit Your Contribution**: Follow the [development workflow](#development-workflow) below to implement your protocol integration.
+Make sure to reference the issue number in your PR.

 ### 🚀 Adding New Functionality

-Whether you're adding new MCP tools, agent capabilities, or framework features:

-1. **Review MCP Tools Guidelines**: Checkout the [README.md](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/typescript/lib/mcp-tools) file in the `mcp-tools` directory for guidance on developing MCP tools.
+1. **Search Existing Issues**: Check [open issues](https://github.com/EmberAGI/arbitrum-vibekit/issues) to make sure no one else is working on a similar feature.

+2. **Create a Detailed Issue**: Create a detailed issue explaining your new [MCP tools], [agent templates](https://github.com/EmberAGI/arbitrum-vibekit/issues/new?template=agent_template.yml), [UI improvements] or [framework features](https://github.com/EmberAGI/arbitrum-vibekit/issues/new?template=feature_request.yml) to expand Vibekit capabilities.

+3. **Wait For Your Issue To Be Approved By The Team**: A team member will comment on your issue to let you know it is approved for contribution.

-2. **Study Existing Patterns**: Review existing implementations and templates for reference.
+4. **Study Existing Patterns**: Review existing implementations and templates for reference.

-3. Follow the development workflow below to implement your new functionality.
+5. **Submit Your Contribution**: Follow the [development workflow](#development-workflow) below to implement your new functionality.
+Make sure to reference the issue number in your PR.

 ## Development Workflow

+> [!NOTE]
-**All contributions follow this unified development process:**
+> All contributions must follow this unified development process.
+Any other type of contribution will not get integrated or rewarded.

 ### 1. Fork & Clone the Repository

-- **Fork the Repository:** Create your own copy of the [Vibekit repository](https://github.com/EmberAGI/arbitrum-vibekit) on GitHub.
+- **Fork the Repository:** Create your own copy of the [Vibekit repository](https://github.com/EmberAGI/arbitrum-vibekit).
 - **Clone Your Fork:** Clone your forked repository to your local machine: `git clone https://github.com/YOUR_USERNAME/arbitrum-vibekit.git` (replace `YOUR_USERNAME` with your GitHub username).

 ### 2. Implement Changes